bigchaindb/bigchaindb/docs/server/source/block-model.rst

 The Block Model
 ===============

-A block has the following structure:
+Every block has the following JSON structure:

 .. code-block:: json